• Français

 • English

-Article | Cyber-attack: can you protect yourself from malware without sending your data abroad?
+Cyber-Attack: Can you protect yourself from malware without sending your data abroad?

 Malware has become so pervasive and so destructive that even actions as trivial as booting up your computer or opening an e-mail are a cybersecurity risk.
 At a time when 92% of the western world’s data is stored in the US[1] through Cloud services, not only state security is at stake, but companies and individuals are also exposed to increasing financial, legal, privacy and intellectual property risks.